Same Old Story: Every Monkees Fanfic Ever Written

 “We had so much fun when we were together.
 I thought we could do it all over again.
 Please don’t be mad at me.”

 “Wait, you mean, you’re in charge?”
 Jenny asked.

 “Petah?
 Is wot they’re sayin’ true?”
 Davy asked.
 “Am I to understand you’re the one that brought us ’ere?”

 “Hang on, so…” Micky looked down at his body.
 “Am I… real?
 Do I even exist?
 Wha—whaa!?”
-Micky bit his nails and had a pained look on his face.
+Micky bit his nails as a pained look appeared on his face.